Mikemupararano/product-reviews-sentiment-nlp/README.md

 # Product Reviews Sentiment NLP

+## Description
 This repository contains a Python script for performing sentiment analysis on a dataset of Amazon product reviews.
 The analysis uses the spaCy library and TextBlob for natural language processing and sentiment analysis.
+Learning this part of data science is important of you are working in a business such as Aamzon where management may want to make decisions based on the sentiment analysis of customer reviews.

 1. Importing Libraries:
 Import necessary libraries including pandas, spacy, spacytextblob, and nltk.